Last Updated

 The Office of the Chief Inspector General (CIG) issued a letter (CIG #2025-08-27-0012) acknowledging receipt of my complaint regarding Omega Villas.
 The letter explicitly stated that the CIG has no jurisdiction over HOAs, court matters, or attorney conduct.
 Instead, it suggested I seek private legal counsel and pointed me toward the Florida Bar’s Lawyer Referral Service. - Referral Forwarded:

 At the same time, the CIG stated that my complaint was being forwarded to the DBPR Inspector General (Rodney MacKinnon) for “review and action deemed appropriate.”
-This effectively pushed the matter back to an office that, as of May 21, 2025, had already formally disclaimed jurisdiction over construction, permitting, and DBPR enforcement decisions. - State Avoidance Pattern:
+This effectively pushed the matter back to an office that, as of May 21, 2025, had already apparently formally disclaimed jurisdiction over construction, permitting, and DBPR enforcement decisions. - Potential State Avoidance Pattern:

 This sequence demonstrates a classic deflection tactic: one oversight body admits it cannot act but still passes the issue back into the same loop of non-enforcement.
 The CIG’s deferral leaves whistleblowers caught between state agencies that disclaim authority while simultaneously keeping complaints within their closed system. - Impact: